inmanturbo/turbohx/README.md

 composer require inmanturbo/turbohx
 ```

 That's it!
-Now you can send all types of `HTMX` and `ajax` requests to your [laravel/folio](https://github.com/laravel/folio) routes and handle them directly with your blade files.
+Now you can send all types of `HTMX` and `ajax` requests to your [laravel/folio](https://github.com/laravel/folio) routes and handle them directly within your blade files.

 ## Usage